GoldfishPi/composer-weather-app/readme.md

   <img src="https://david-dm.org/joellongie/superCell/dev-status.svg" alt="dev deps status"/>
 </a>

-> IMPORTANT CHANGES, Aug 9, 2016
-> This version of superCell will soon move from using Gulp to Webpack.
-I will create a new repo for this Gulp version named 'superCellGulp2016' but most likely will only be updating it occasionally.
-SuperCell was always intended to change with the times and for React apps webpack is a better solution.

 > CHANGELOG 1.0.8, May 18, 2016
 > Added react-router, hashHistory on by default, can change to browserHistory.
 Reorganized components to reflect react-router structure.
 Added a react-styled style-guide.